jbossdemocentral/bpms-customer-evaluation-demo/README.md

 5. Customer Evaluation demo pre-installed as project.

-6. Process and Task dashboard pre-filled with mock data.
+6. Process and Task dashboard pre-filled with mock data optional now.
+For Windows intaller, to add just uncomment install scripts
+	 (see inline script comments).

 7. Read the documentation found in the docs directory & enjoy JBoss BPM Suite!